Anujramola1999/helm_package-grafana-dashboard/doc/INSTALLATION-STEPS.md

 ## Alternative One-Command Installation

-Instead of steps 1-3, you can use a values file for single command installation.
+Instead of steps 1-3, you can use a values file for single command Kyverno installation.

+**Note:** You still need to install Policy Reporter (Steps 4-5) and Kyverno Policies (Step 6) separately.

 Create `monitoring-values.yaml`: